crguezl/evm2term/README.md

 ## Future Work

-The algorithm used can work with almost any AST.
+By adding a configuration JS file following the pattern in [egg-ast-description.js](egg-ast-description.js), the program  can be used to work with different ASTs.

-Write more AST descriptions for different JS transpilers (esprima, babel, etc.)
+* Write more AST descriptions for different JS transpilers (esprima, babel, etc.)